Jadalriyabi/JadAlriyabi/README.md

 - Utilized Django to implement the database and created a secure security system ensuring data privacy, showcasing strong problem-solving skills.
 - Developed the front end of the website, leveraging the power of CSS.

 Thank you for visiting my GitHub profile.
-Feel free to explore my projects and reach out to me for any collaborations or inquiries. 🌟
+Feel free to explore my projects I have showcased above and some hiddend ones located in my github profile, and reach out to me for any collaborations or inquiries. 🌟

 Best regards,